Pixpipe/quickvoxelcore/documentation.md

 In what is probably the order of future developments:

--   [ ] Add events for when a volume asked to be loadedm so that UI can display a spinner or something
+-   [ ] Add a link to source to each example
--   [ ] Add anatomical names for camera ('sagittal', 'axial', 'coronal')
 -   [ ] Add examples for multi camera usage
 -   [ ] Masking capabilities (as a 3rd slot that has special features)
 -   [ ] Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
 -   [ ] Try to build 3D textures without having to perform a conversion from float32 to uint8
 -   [ ] Have a split view options with the 4 camera (3 orthos + 1 perspective)
+-   [ ] Add a collection of meshes
+-   [ ] Add a collection of point clouds
 -   [x] Check if WebGL2 is enabled
 -   [x] Add 3 cameras that are always facing each of the ortho planes
 -   [x] Gives the possibility to change the camera
 -   [x] Add method to automatically position a camera along the _dominant_ X Y or Z
 -   [x] Add XYZ axis of a grid system to know where we are
 -   [x] Add a method to force the main (perspective) camera to follow the center of the plane system
+-   [x] Add events for when a volume asked to be loaded so that UI can display a spinner or something
+-   [x] Add anatomical names for camera ('sagittal', 'axial', 'coronal')

 ## QuickvoxelCore